DataCody/bigstar-data-migration/README.md

 ## 🏗️ Architecture

 This project implements a modern **ELT pipeline** for Big Star Collectibles.
+The pipeline follows the Medallion Architecture pattern (Staging → Intermediate → Marts) to ensure modularity and scalability.
 The architecture is designed to be **scalable, modular, and production-ready**, leveraging cloud infrastructure and orchestration tools.

 ### Architecture Diagram